Liam44/Cygni/README.md

   - INPUT:
     Expecting a Json string "{"name": "<some_name>"}" in the request-body, starts a new game.
   - OUTPUT:
-    A Json string formated as below:
+    A Json string formated as such:
       "{"GameId": "<some_game_id>",
         "Message": "Welcome <some_name>.
                     What will be your move: Rock, Paper or Scissors?"}".